 Know what you’re looking for

 Linking in with the previous point, the one thing that does make shopping secondhand a whole lot easier is when you have an idea of what you’re looking for.
-That way, you won’t have to comb through rail after rail, looking for something you like.
+That way, you won’t have to comb through rail after rail in a charity shop, looking for something you like.
 Instead, you can focus on the relevant selection (jumpers, for instance), and if there’s nothing that you like, chances are you’ll find better options a few days later when stock has been refreshed.
 The same goes for buying secondhand online – it is SO much easier to search for relevant items when you know roughly what you’re looking for!
+The more specific, the better.
+‘Black skinny jeans women W29L30’ will give you much more useful results than ‘black jeans’.
 Plus, a targeted approach to clothes shopping helps to avoid unnecessary impulse purchases.

 Make mixing & matching easy